Phillips Lab of Biodiversity Genomics

 -How does connectivity/lack thereof impact speciation in the southeastern US?

-We are also excited to explore various evolutionary and ecological phenomena (especially in a genomic context) as members of the lab have work on animals as diverse as reptiles, amphibians, fishes, and mollusks!
+We are also excited to explore various evolutionary and ecological phenomena (especially in a genomic context) as members of the lab have worked on diverse animals including reptiles, amphibians, fishes, and mollusks!
 If you are interested in any of our work, please reach out!

 Biogeography of the southeastern US